Last Updated: September 17, 2020

 Cons of the base cities strategy:

 - You have multiple properties to maintain and, if you rent, leases to pay even when you don’t live there

 - You might feel pressured to spend more time in one of your homes “because it’s there”

 - Owning properties in multiple places can blur the distinction between a home to live in and an investment

-This strategy is similar to the Base Cities strategy, but it involves one base and a number of “focus cities”.
+This strategy is similar to the Trifecta Strategy, but it involves one base and a number of “focus cities”.
 In case you’re not familiar with the term, focus cities are what airlines call the cities they serve with great frequency, but that aren’t full-fledged hubs.